Office of Student Life

 The College news publication, the Courier, is published daily online on pcccourier.com by students in the Visual Arts and Media Studies.
 Students who wish to work on the Courier must enroll in the JOUR 007A/ JOUR 007B/ JOUR 107A/ JOUR 107B classes.

 Inscape, an anthology of student literary work, publishes meritorious stories, essays and poems each year.
-Under the direction of the English Division, it is edited by a board of student editors and draws its written and art materials from the entire student body.
+Under the direction of the English Department, it is edited by a board of student editors and draws its written and art materials from the entire student body.

 Spotlight is a slick feature magazine published each year by students in the magazine and small publications class.
 Students must sign up for JOUR 005 to work as writers or editors on Spotlight.